AriFordsham/GHCWiki/type-functions-status.md

 == Testsuite ==

 Todo:
- * Compile libraries with !CoreLint.
+ * Are the tests being compiled with CoreLint?
 ```